Dutch Oven Lasagna

 - 1 tablespoon olive oil

-- 12 oz fresh lasagna noodles, divided into 4 sets (thawed if frozen)
+- 9 oz Barilla Oven-Ready Lasagne, divided into 4 sets

-- SERVE: Take the Dutch oven off the heat.
+- Serve: Take the Dutch oven off the heat.
 Carefully remove the lid and set aside.
-Cut the lasagna into 4 wedges, plate, and enjoy!
+Cool for a few minutes before cutting into serving portions.

 Nutrition (Per Serving)

 This recipe was originally published 2/2016 and was updated 9/2022.

 Beautiful photos!
 This dish looks so delicious!
 Plus everything made outdoors in a Dutch oven just tastes better too!